CBV - UpdateView

 By default this is a model instance looked up from

-.
+There are 7 attributes for the DetailView that are derived from the SingleObjectMixin.
 I’ll talk about five of them and the go over the ‘slug’ fields in their own section.

 - context_object_name: similar to the

-it allows you to give a more memorable name to the object in the template.
+ListViewit allows you to give a more memorable name to the object in the template.
 You’ll want to use this if you want to have future developers (i.e. you) not hate you - model: similar to the

-- pk_url_kwarg: you can set this to be something other than pk if you want … though I’m not sure why you’d want to
+ListViewexcept it only returns a single record instead of all records for the model based on a filter parameter passed via theslug - pk_url_kwarg: you can set this to be something other than pk if you want … though I’m not sure why you’d want to

 - query_pk_and_slug: The Django Docs have a pretty clear explanation of what it does